Notes on the profit and loss account

 20. Income of the pension fund

-This item includes the Bank of Finland’s and Financial Supervisory Authority’s employer contributions and employee’s share of premium income, EUR 10.4 million, as well as a contribution of EUR 10 million paid by the Bank to cover the pension fund’s deficit for the financial year.
-Income from the pension fund’s real estate, EUR 1.6 million, is also recorded under this item.
+This item includes the Bank of Finland’s and Financial Supervisory Authority’s employer contributions and employee’s share of premium income, EUR 11.7 million, as well as a contribution of EUR 10 million paid by the Bank to the pension fund.
+Income from the pension fund’s real estate, EUR 1.7 million, is also recorded under this item.

 21. Expenses of the pension fund